roualdes/MATH131/syllabus.md

 Credit / No Credit.
 There are 100 points available in this course.
 You must earn 75 points to receive credit for the course.

-* Assignments: 4 @ 10 pts each.
+* Assignments: 4 @ 10 points each
-* Fill out course Notes: 7 @ 5 pts each
+* Fill out course Notes: 4 @ 7.5 points each
 * Project:
-    * Exploratory Data Analysis (20 pts)
+    * Exploratory Data Analysis (20 points)
-    * Peer Review (5 pts)
+    * Peer Review (10 points)

-Assignments and Notes are due after each week, TODO [Friday or Sunday by midnight? let's vote]
+Assignments and Notes are due after each week, Sunday by midnight.

 ## Class policies and statements